-The ‘honeydew’ produced by the aphid is a sticky substance and can provide an environment for a black, sooty mold, which not only blocks light from the plant tissue, but also attracts ants.
-These ants, in turn, may kill any aphid predators.
-Ants will often bring soildwelling aphids to plants by carrying them through their tunnels to plant roots, and will nurse aphid eggs through the winter.
+The ‘honeydew’ produced by the aphid is a sticky substance and can provide an environment for a black, sooty mold, which blocks light from the plant tissue.
+The honeydew also attracts ants.
+These ants, in turn, take care of the aphids, even killing aphid predators.
 Infested plants often show distorted growth that may be curled, puckered or otherwise stunted.
 Leaves may show pale or yellow spots or entire leaves can turn yellow or brown.
 Flower buds and flowers may also become shriveled or reduced in size.
 Twig growth may be twisted.
 Under bright sunlight, affected plants will often wilt.
 Seedlings and tender ornamentals can be severely damaged by an infestation of aphids.

 Certain species of aphids live in the soil and attack roots, bulbs and corms.
 The only way to verify their existence is to examine the roots of plants for knots caused by these aphids.
 Besides the knotted roots, plants infested with root aphids show the same symptoms as those attacked by the above ground species: stunted and wilted growth, with curled, yellowed foliage.
 Root aphids damage bulbs by sucking out nutrients and causing wounds through which fungal and bacterial decay organisms can enter.
 Badly infested bulbs will produce weak and stunted growth and yellowish leaves with brown tips.
 Those flowers that do mature are usually small, streaked and off-color.
 If a plant stops growing, it may be a sign of root aphid infestation.